HES 100. Lifestyles and Health. (1 h)

 HES 384.
 Special Topics in Health and Exercise Science.
 (1-3 h)

 Intensive investigation of a current scientific research topic in health or exercise science with focus on a specific topic.
+May be repeated for credit if topic varies.

 HES 386.
 Honors Research.
 (2 h)

-Directed study and research in preparation for a major paper on a subject of mutual interest to the student and faculty honors adviser.
+Directed study and research in preparation for a major paper on a subject of mutual interest to the student and faculty honors advisor.
 Taken only by candidates for departmental honors.
 P-POI, approval of departmental honors committee, and prior completion of a 2-hour Individual Study.

 HES 388.
 Field Internship in Health Sciences.
 (3 h)